GabrielAlencar/virtual_chess/README.md

 # Gabriel's Virtual Chess Game

-This project was inspired on one of the systems developed by PhD.
+This project was inspired on one of the repositories developed by PhD.
 Nélio Muniz Mendes Alves (you can check it on https://github.com/acenelio/chess-system-java).
 It is important to state that the application must be executed in a GIT terminal to guarantee the correct printing of the board and its pieces.

 Here is some useful information: